 Compton Scattering Formula

 The Compton formula was published in 1923 in the Physical Review.
-Compton explained that the X-ray shift is caused by particle-like momentum of photons.
+Compton explained that the particle-like momentum of photons causes the X-ray shift.
 Compton scattering formula is the mathematical relationship between the shift in wavelength and the scattering angle of the X-rays.
-In the case of Compton scattering the photon of frequency f collides with an electron at rest.
-Upon collision, the photon bounces off electron, giving up some of its initial energy (given by Planck’s formula E=hf), While the electron gains momentum (mass x velocity), the photon cannot lower its velocity.
-As a result of momentum conservetion law, the photon must lower its momentum given by:
+In the case of Compton scattering, the photon of frequency f collides with an electron at rest.
+The photon bounces off the electron upon collision, giving up some of its initial energy (given by Planck’s formula E=hf).
+While the electron gains momentum (mass x velocity), the photon cannot lower its velocity.
+As a result of momentum conservation law, the photon must lower its momentum given by:

 λ’ is the wavelength after scattering,